 The British Institute of Innkeeping together with the Association of Licensed Multiple Retailers and the Federation of Licensed Victuallers Association have produced a Question and Answer Sheet which can be downloaded here.
-In addition the Pubs Code Adjudicator's office has produced clear guidance for all parties on how to adopt the code and what to do when disputes arise.
-A link to their website is at the end of this page.
+In addition the Pubs Code Adjudicator's office has produced clear guidance for all parties on how to adopt the code and what to do when disputes arise which can be viewed at the Pub Adjudicator's Website.

 Simply put, the MRO option means that tenants of large pub companies can opt to change to a free-of-tie lease and removes the obligation for all the products sold on site to be bought directly from the landlord pub company or their agreed supplier.